7 skills for a successful career in public services

 1. Problem solving

 'When working in the public services, you'll be dealing with some complex social issues.
 From helping local government to deliver better healthcare to working with emergency services or local schools.
-As such, you will need to get good at identifying an issue, analysing it, and finding potential solutions.
+As such, you will need to be good at identifying an issue, analysing it, and finding potential solutions.
 Using methodical approaches ensures that you are rigorous in your analysis of problems.'

-You can develop these skills through academic study, helping to run a student society, being a course representative or through work experience.
+You can develop these skills through academic study, helping to run a student society, being a course representative, or through work experience.

 2. Adaptability